 Also known as a backlog, a backorder indicates that demand for a given product exceeds what the seller produced or ordered.
-That could be a function of poor planning, overly strict policies on safety stock or an unforeseeable spike in demand for an item.
+That could be a function of poor planning, supply chain issues, overly strict policies on safety stock or an unforeseeable spike in demand for an item.

 Avoid allowing backorders on inexpensive or commodity products that customers can readily purchase elsewhere.
 Where backorders are offered, make sure the profit margin makes the extra logistical effort worthwhile and that you can fill those requests promptly.
-The amount of time it takes to get a backordered item to the customer depends on a number of factors.
+The amount of time it takes to get a backordered item to the customer depends on several factors:

 Backorders vs. Out of Stock

 An item is out of stock when the seller doesn’t have the item in inventory and has no sure date to restock, or the item is seasonal or a limited run.
 Backordered items are expected to be available in a reasonable timeframe.

 When a company takes orders — and potentially payments — for products that are not in stock, it is accepting backorders.

 Once backorders are accepted, the inventory management system converts them to purchase orders and sends them to the appropriate internal department, vendor or distributor.
 Customer service teams should provide buyers with an estimate of when they can expect their orders and how payment will be handled.

 Retailers may choose to have the supplier drop ship items direct to customers, or the retailer may take delivery of the items, translate the backorders to sales orders and ship the items to customers after charging the customer’s account, if applicable.